 Many companies invest in ESG, but do not know the financial impact of these measures.
 Without a clear ROI calculation, investments in sustainability often remain vague and difficult to justify.

-The Impact Value Methodology approach remedies this by linking ESG strategies with clear monetary benefits - be it through lower costs, higher revenues or reduced risks.
+The Return on Impact approach addresses this by linking ESG strategies with clear monetary benefits – be it through lower costs, higher revenues or reduced risks.

-The calculation method of the Impact Value Framework
+The calculation method of the Return on Impact approach

 Each ESG indicator is translated into financial values using a formula: